texas painted barn

 If an employer acts in bad faith by not paying wages, the Texas Workforce Commission can assess an administrative penalty equal to the wages claimed or $1,000, whichever is less.

 Under federal law, employers who fail to pay proper overtime wages may be liable for up to double the amount of unpaid back wages plus costs and attorney’s fees incurred by employees.
-These cases can be brought by overtime pay lawyers on a class or collective basis on behalf of all workers who were subjected to the same illegal pay practices.
+Overtime pay lawyers can bring these cases on a class or collective basis on behalf of all workers who were subjected to the same illegal pay practices.

 Layoffs, Plant Closings, and WARN Notices